Samsung and unions

-Samsung Group historically has a no-union policy and has been engaged in union-busting activities around the world, including setting up management unions, surveilling workers and retaliating against workers who try to unionize.
+Samsung Group historically had a no-union policy, but that changed when trade unions and strike actions were initiated across South Korea and India.
+Electronics manufacturer Samsung Electronics has assembly plants and sales networks in 74 countries and employs more than 270,000 workers.
+Samsung engaged in union-busting activities around the world, setting up management unions, surveilling workers and retaliating against union drives.